mouseless/baked/docs/features/core.md

 # Core

-This feature registers ISystem to ServiceCollection.
+This feature registers `ISystem` to services.

 Add this feature using `AddCore()` extension;